 Overall, 90 percent of agencies from all service categories received scores in the 6 to 8 range.
-Agencies in all service categories achieved strong performance scores of at least 8, although none scored in the 9 to 10 range.
-Only one agency in the Counselling Services/Crisis Intervention category scored less than 3, which indicates relatively poor performance.
-The performance levels of most agencies participating in the 2010 Donner Awards was relatively high, but in almost all cases there is room for improvement.
+Agencies in all service categories achieved strong performance scores of at least 8, although none scored within the 10 range.
+A few agencies in the Counselling Services/Crisis Intervention, Education, and Services for People with Disabilities categories scored a 3, which indicates relatively poor performance.
+The performance levels of most agencies participating in the 2012 Donner Awards was relatively high, but in almost all cases there is room for improvement.